-Strategists said the yen's weakness, driven by the Japanese government's call for aggressive monetary easing to beat deflation, should persist and investors would buy the dollar and the euro on dips, making any yen rebound short-lived.
+Strategists said the yen’s weakness, driven by the new Japanese government’s demands for aggressive easing of monetary policy to beat deflation, would persist and investors would buy the dollar and the euro on dips, making any yen rebound short-lived.

-Concerns about a bailout for Cyprus, a Spanish political scandal and Italy in the run-up to Feb.
+Concerns about a bailout for Cyprus, about a Spanish political scandal and about Italy in the run-up to Feb.
 24-25 elections are likely to check gains in the euro.

 In European bond markets, Spain sold 5.6 billion euros of 6- and 12-month debt, beating the top end of the target amount, but paid a higher yield on the longer-term paper as a political corruption scandal weighed on shaky confidence.

 Italy’s debt costs also rose as it sold 8.5 billion euros of one-year paper.